MaastrichtU-IDS/MIRACLE/README.md

-# 💫 Drug Indication annotation using Prodigy
+# 💫 Drug Indication Annotation Using Prodigy

 A project that uses [Prodigy](http://prodi.gy) to train a model to perform Dailymed indication annotation with their medical context